Protection with 2-man-rule

 In this step, we will replace the password-protection with the 2-man rule protection method.
 This method requires a challenge to be sent to the user.
 Initially, this challenge will be sent by email, then we will see how to send it by SMS.

-The branch on which this step is based is 4-signup-jwt
+The branch on which this step is based is 3-localstorage

-(opens new window), the result with the email challenge
+, the result with the email challenge is 4-two-man-rule

-(opens new window).
-The implementation with the SMS challenge is 6-two-man-rule-sms
+.
+The implementation with the SMS challenge is 5-two-man-rule-sms

 As explained in the dedicated guide, the purpose of the 2-man-rule protection mode is to give users "the right" to forget their password.
 The downside is that this mode is not strictly end-to-end.